We are trying to construct a more inclusive society. We are going to make a country in which no one is left out. Franklin D. Roosevelt

 Inclusive leaders go out of their way to include people who might challenge their thinking and bring innovative ideas to the table.

 If you want to be a more inclusive leader, review and expand your inner circle.

 To collaborate means to admit that you alone don’t have the answers.
 The best solutions spring from the back and forth that takes place at the collaboration table.

 If you want to be a more inclusive leader, have the courage to invite many different types of people to the table, because that is when the fun begins!

 Someone once told me that inclusion is “Inviting someone to the party and asking them to dance.”
 Let’s all commit to being the kind of leaders who ask many people to dance!

-If you enjoyed this shorter article and think that you would enjoy my upcoming book (Yeah!) that features some of these thoughts, download your free chapter Here
+If you enjoyed this shorter article and think that you would enjoy my book that features some of these thoughts, download your free chapter Here

 Please do Share this article with those who you think might benefit from its message.